The Cognitive Floor

 Below-Baseline Degradation

 The progressive cognitive decline that follows augmentation removal approaches the floor asymptotically: 71% of original baseline after 3 years, 43% after 10, 31% after 20.
-The curve's mathematical destination is the floor itself — the point below which a mind can still experience but can no longer reflect on experience.
+The brain reorganized around the augmentation.
+The augmentation was removed.
+The brain does not reorganize back.
+It degrades toward the Floor along a curve that the augmentation industry understands precisely and has modeled extensively.

 Time Ratchet Repossession